-Renault Clio review - Reliability and Safety
+Renault Clio - Reliability and safety

 In this review

-- 1Renault Clio reviewThe Renault Clio is a star of the supermini class – well-built, good to drive and packed with tech
+- 1Renault Clio reviewThe Renault Clio is a star of the supermini class – stylish, well-built, good to drive and packed with tech

-- 2Engines, performance and driveThe Renault Clio is good fun to drive and rides well but some engines aren’t especially strong
+- 2Engines, performance and driveThe Renault Clio is good fun to drive and rides well, but not especially quick